 Mature Bok Choy vs. Baby Bok Choy

 By the way, bok choy is also known as pak choi and it is a type of Chinese cabbage.
 The mature bok choy has dark green leaves and long white stems.
 It differs from the baby bok choy in that the baby version is much smaller and light green in color.
 I prefer the baby version but the mature version is awesome as well.
-Please see below for an amazing recipe that calls for the mature version of bok choy.

 Some Other Banchan Recipes You May Enjoy!